These Black Fridays Tech Sales Are Smart (And Getting Smarter)

 Top Deals:

-20% off Soundcore Motion+ Bluetooth Speaker on Amazon
+$84 Soundcore Motion+ Bluetooth Speaker with code WS7DQ8CHFP

-$100 off Marshall Stanmore II Wireless Bluetooth Speaker on Amazon
+$100 off Marshall Stanmore II Wireless Speaker on Best Buy

 64% off Studio 580 Floorstanding Loudspeaker on JBL